randy-h/randy-h/README.md

 - 👋 Hi, I’m @randy-h
 - 👀 I’m interested in returning to work as a software engineer.
-- 🌱 I’m currently learning python, JavaScript, and other tools as taught on Codecademy's Data Analyst skills path.
+- 🌱 I’m currently learning python and other tools as taught on Joy of Coding.
 - 💞️ I’m looking to collaborate on learning these tools and connecting with opportunities for employment.
-- 📫 Please contact me by email at rh1cbk@gmail.com
+- 📫 Please contact me by email at randyheller@msn.com

 <!---
 randy-h/randy-h is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.